kmfahey/adventuregame/README.md

 The adventure game functionality is implemented between `adventuregame.processor` and `adventuregame.statemsgs`.
-The processor module is home to a monolithic `Command_Processor` class that manages the natural language parsing which translates the commands entered by a player during the game into game logic.
+The processor module is home to a monolithic `CommandProcessor` class that manages the natural language parsing which translates the commands entered by a player during the game into game logic.
-The `Command_Processor` class has a method for every command in the game, and a `process()` method that accepts a natural language string, tokenizes it, strips off the command prefix, selects the matching method from a dispatch table, and calls that method with the remainder of the tokens.
+The `CommandProcessor` class has a method for every command in the game, and a `process()` method that accepts a natural language string, tokenizes it, strips off the command prefix, selects the matching method from a dispatch table, and calls that method with the remainder of the tokens.